 Controllers should also evaluate the level of publicity required for their processing and the personal data involved (user’s identifiers, payload data, etc.) to choose the appropriate blockchain architecture.
 The first part of the evaluation should consider the impact of the (relative) publicity of who sends transactions to whom, which will affect the choice of the blockchain to use.
 The second part should evaluate the publicity of the data involved.
 In general, it is not advisable to store personal data on the blockchain, and it should not be stored in the content of transactions.
 When needed, personal data could be represented inside a blockchain transaction in various ways described in the next section.

-Processing of personal data
+Processing of personal data on the blockchain

 Controllers are reminded that, according to Article 25(2) GDPR, technical and organisational measures shall ensure “(…) that by default personal data are not made accessible without [the data subject’s] intervention to an indefinite number of natural persons.”
-This requirement applies to the storing of personal data on both public and non-public blockchains, and public blockchains should only be employed if public access to the blockchain is necessary for at least one of the purposes of the processing.
-If the blockchain is not public then, pursuant to Article 5(1)(f), 25(2) and 32 GDPR, measures should be taken to limit the accessibility of personal data stored on the blockchain to what is necessary for each specific purpose of the processing and to protect the data against unauthorised processing.
+This requirement applies to the storing of personal data on both public and non-public blockchains.
+Public blockchains should only be employed if public access to the blockchain is necessary for at least one of the purposes of the processing.
+If the blockchain is not public then, pursuant to Article 5(1)(f), 25(2) and 32 GDPR, measures should be taken to limit the accessibility of personal data to what is necessary for each specific purpose of the processing and to protect the data against unauthorised processing.

-Storing personal data in a directly identifying form on a blockchain has several implications.
-First of all, once stored on a blockchain, the data will stay on the blockchain with no practical possibility of deletion or modification in most cases.
-Even though it is technically possible to modify a blockchain, such modifications are very hard to put in place as it requires that all nodes update their copy of the chain (or to delete their copy) and agree upon the change.
-This undermines the principles of consistency and tamperproof processing, which are the core of most blockchains design.
-In practice, such modification may not even impact all copies of the original block, meaning that the original data might still be available.
+Storing personal data in a directly identifiable form on a blockchain has several implications.
+Once stored on a blockchain, the data will, in most cases, stay on the blockchain with no practical possibility of deletion or modification.
+Even though modifications are technically possible, they are very hard to implement, as it requires that all nodes update their copy of the chain (or to delete their copy) and agree upon the change.
+This undermines the core blockchain principles of consistency and tamperproof processing.
+In practice, such modifications may not even impact all copies of the original block, meaning that the original data might still be available.
 The EDPB emphasises that technical impossibility cannot be invoked to justify non-compliance with GDPR requirements.
 Nevertheless, a proactive approach, combining organisational measures, techniques and governance models could transform perceived constraints into opportunities for compliance.

-Encryption of personal data: To address this issue, one way is to encrypt personal data before storing it on a blockchain.
+Encryption of personal data: To address this issue, one measure is to encrypt personal data before storing it on a blockchain.
 Using state-of-the-art encryption algorithms and keys, the data will be accessible in clear text only to those knowing the appropriate key.
 This also means that upon deletion of this decryption key, the encrypted data will be unintelligible, at least until the algorithm is broken, the decryption techniques advance sufficiently to allow the decryption of the cipher text, or if the key had already been compromised or leaked.
 The EDPB recalls that encrypted personal data is still personal data and encryption does not remove the need for GDPR compliance.
 Further, even state-of-the-art encryption perfectly implemented will be overtaken by time if the blockchain is retained indefinitely.
 This needs to be taken into consideration by the controller when deciding whether to store encrypted personal data on the chain.